TRT side effects. Facts and myths.

 • Better motivation, focus, and mood within weeks is common

-• But also watch for irritability, feeling “amped up,” or trouble sleeping
+• Also watch for irritability, feeling “amped up,” or trouble sleeping

 • On fluctuating injections, a “roller coaster” pattern of high-energy days followed by crashes